Kassym-Jomart Tokayev: Jordan

-This meeting followed President Tokayev's official visit to Jordan from February 18 to 19, 2025, at the invitation of King Abdullah II.
+This meeting followed President Tokayev's official visit to Jordan from 18 to 19 February 2025, at the invitation of King Abdullah II.
 The visit aimed to strengthen cooperation in trade, economic, and cultural-humanitarian sectors.
 The meeting commenced with President Tokayev extending his congratulations to Abdullah II of Jordan on the occasion of the 25th year of the latter's reign, wishing him continued success in creative initiatives aimed at ensuring sustainable growth and prosperity of the people of Jordan and increasing the authority of the country on the global scene.

 The Kazakh President expressed gratitude to the Jordanian leader for his contribution to enhancing friendship and cooperation ties between the two nations.

 Russian language

-As president, Tokayev encouraged the Kazakhstani public to learn Kazakh, calling it a "duty of every citizen of Kazakhstan".
+As president, Tokayev encouraged the Kazakh public to learn Kazakh, calling it a "duty of every citizen of Kazakhstan".
 At the same time, he believed that strengthening the role of the Kazakh language shouldn't infringe on the Russian language, warning that improper handling of the issue would lead to "irreparable consequences" in which he compared to Ukraine that faced interethnic conflicts.

-During the 2021 State of the Nation Address, Tokayev noted that Russian is an official language within Kazakhstan, adding that its use can't be hindered in accordance with the law.
-He promised to punish any person practising discrimination on the basis of "linguistic and national grounds", a move that was viewed to have occurred as a result of a backlash by Russian officials after a viral incident on YouTube showing Kostanay native Quat Ahmetov visiting places and forcing employees to speak Kazakh, which led to a series of criminal cases by security agencies and Ahmetov fleeing the country.
+During the 2021 State of the Nation Address, Tokayev noted that Russian is an official language within Kazakhstan, adding that its use cannot be hindered in accordance with the law.
+He promised to punish any person who discriminates based on "linguistic and national grounds", a move that was viewed to have occurred as a result of a backlash by Russian officials after a viral incident on YouTube showing Kostanay native Quat Ahmetov visiting places and forcing employees to speak Kazakh, which led to a series of criminal cases by security agencies and Ahmetov fleeing the country.

-LGBT+ rights
+LGBTQ rights

 Tokayev has expressed a conservative stance on LGBTQ.
-In February 2024, he signed a law preventing LGBT+ individuals from adopting or mentoring orphans.
+In February 2024, he signed a law preventing LGBTQ individuals from adopting or mentoring orphans.

-In 2025, Tokayev criticized the promotion of LGBT+ rights by international organizations, accusing them of interfering in sovereign nations' affairs under the guise of advancing democratic values, while masking financial corruption.
+In 2025, Tokayev criticized the promotion of LGBTQ rights by international organizations, accusing them of interfering in sovereign nations' affairs under the guise of advancing democratic values, while masking financial corruption.

 In the same year, Parliament of Kazakhstan proposed legislation that would ban "LGBT propaganda" and mirrored the 2013 Russian anti-LGBTQ law.
-Despite concerns by several human rights organizations, including Human Rights Watch, the draft law was approved by Mäjilis in November 2025.
+Despite concerns by several human rights organizations, including Human Rights Watch, the draft law was approved by the Mäjilis in November 2025.
 It officially plans to ban "information containing propaganda of pedophilia and/or non-traditional sexual orientation in public spaces, as well as in the media".